What You Will Need If the Power Goes Out

 17. Prescription Medicine and OTC

 For those of you who take prescription medication, ask your doctor if you can have a week’s worth of your prescription that they might have on hand as patient “samples”.
 If you tell your doctor it’s for emergency purposes, this shouldn’t be an issue.
 I try to get my prescriptions filled in 90-day doses so I never run out.
 I’ve heard some doctors are willing to prescribe in one-year doses.
 It doesn’t hurt to ask.
-You should also have enough OTC pain relievers, stomach relief, and cold and flu medicine on hand.
-In case you missed this post, 35 OTC Medications You Should Store
+You should also have enough OTC pain relievers, stomach relief, and cold and flu medicine.
+In case you missed this post, here is a list of 35 OTC Medications You Should Store.

 18. Snacks